taha wairua: spiritual wellbeing

 Learn about yourself

-Discovery for Teens is a week-long residential course that gives you the motivation and confidence to be who you are.
+This week-long residential course gives you the motivation and confidence to be who you are.
 You can apply for a scholarship to pay for your place.
 Find out more at their website.

 From the food that reminds you of home you to whether you get together with your whānau at Christmas, Matariki or Eid, your culture and history are part of your story.
 Celebrating them reminds you who you are and where you belong.